 Question: Can a person simultaneously be both “elect” [which = not judged] and “has not believed in the name of the only begotten Son of God” [which = judged already]?

 Answer: By the principle of Mutual Exclusion, no.

 Compare the two groups:

-Do the math: The elect in Christ and believers in Christ are one and the same.
+Now do the math: The elect in Christ and believers in Christ are one and the same.

-Lawrence Vance explains: “There is no such animal as an ‘elect unregenerate’ child of God.”
+Laurence Vance: “There is no such animal as an ‘elect unregenerate’ child of God.”
 (The Other Side of Calvinism, p.336, emphasis mine)